 One Week Before You Move

-- Plan what goes with you, including activities for kids, if you’re traveling with children (link to Kids’ PCS kit)
+- Plan what goes with you, including activities for kids, if you’re traveling with children.

 The Day Before You Move

-- If you are moving yourself, make sure you have payment ready for the mover, most will not unpack without a check.
+- If you are moving, make sure you have payment ready for the mover, most will not unpack without a check.

 The Day After You Move

-- Visit the CO-OP locator to find shared branch location or surcharge-free ATM near you.
+- Visit the CO-OP locator or Dolphin Debit ATM locator to find a shared branch location or surcharge-free ATM near you.